jts/nanopolish/README.md

 This command will run the consensus algorithm on eight 50kbp segments of the genome at a time, using 4 threads each.
 Change the ```-P``` and ```--threads``` options as appropriate for the machines you have available.

-After all polishing jobs are complete, you can merge the individual segments together into the final assembly:
+After all polishing jobs are complete, you can merge the individual 50kb segments together back into the final assembly:

 ```
 python nanopolish_merge.py polished.*.fa > polished_genome.fa